 With so many categories to shop from, whether you are a beginner or an avid sex toy user, shopping for intimate products can be over-whelming, frustrating, and can lead you to purchasing a product that you never intended to in the first place.
 Désir’s products are investment pieces, and we would never want you to purchase a product that you were not entirely sure of, or that left you disappointed and hampered your erotic journey.
-So we undertook the important task of breaking it down for you – product by product – with the pro’s and con’s of each category and what these sometimes scary looking products are intended for.
+So we undertook the important task of breaking it down for you in our comprehensive Buyers Guide – product by product – with the pro’s and con’s of each category and what these sometimes scary looking products are intended for.
 Intimacy is a journey, and often requires dialogue, practice, play, and perseverance.
 Remember, if at any time it is uncomfortable – stop.
 And if you are still not sure on which purchase to invest in, contact our client concierge on 0860 994 160, email@example.com, or via our live chat where we will guide you on where to start.

 A light tingle or a deep rumble may be just the thing to take your orgasm from good to great.
 In fact, for many women, a vibrator is the only way to orgasm.
 About 75% of women can’t reach orgasm from penetration alone.
 Many have never orgasmed with a partner, even though they enjoy the intimacy and pleasure of the act.
 Others don’t see what all the fuss is about, because although they’ve had orgasms, they haven’t had the chance to explore the many possibilities for pleasure that the human body offers us.